 “Holding her indefinitely without trial or even a proper chance to challenge the lawfulness of her detention is cruel and unlawful.
 The authorities must either charge her with a recognizable criminal offence or release her immediately.”

 Relatives, activists and officials told Amnesty International that Bassema Darwish was abducted by IS fighters, along with her husband and 33 other relatives, on 3 August 2014 as they tried to flee the city of Sinjar.
 She was pregnant at the time.
 The abductees were initially moved to Tal ‘Afar, where women and children, including Bassema Darwish, were separated from men.
 The fate of 31 of her relatives remains unknown.

 She is currently detained at Erbil’s Women and Juvenile Prison and gave birth to her daughter Nour Hussein while in custody.

-IS fighters have committed systematic crimes under international law including war crimes and crimes against humanity.
+IS fighters have under international law including war crimes and crimes against humanity.
 Yezidi women and girls have been held as sexual slaves, raped, murdered or tortured.
 Some were forced to witness the killings of their male relatives, forcibly separated from their children or forced to convert to Islam.

 “It is shocking that the Kurdistan Regional Government, which has consistently condemned IS atrocities against the Yezidi community, is holding a survivor of these abuses on terrorism charges and denying her basic legal rights."